Best Practices for Python Variable Naming

 It's important to follow a consistent naming convention to make your code more readable and understandable.
 There are several naming conventions that you can follow, but the most common ones are:

+Python is case-sensitive, meaning UserName, username, and USERNAME are treated as three distinct variables.
 Choose a naming convention and stick to it throughout your code.

 3. Avoid reserved keywords

-4. Don't use abbreviations
+4. Avoid unnecessary abbreviations

 5. Be mindful of variable scope